briansworth/dev/_posts/2019-8-20-PowerShell-Sccm-Configure-SUP.md

 ----

 So that is all there is to it.
-If you are seeing error in the WCM.log file, you can try rebooting your server and checking again.
+If you are seeing errors in the WCM.log file, you can try rebooting your server and checking again.
 Alternatively,
 you may need to look into the error message more to find out the issue.